warriorhub/warriorhub.github.io/index.md

 ### Project Milestones

 Here are our goals throughout this project, separated into Milestones.
-They can also be found on our organization's Github.
+They can also be found on our organization's GitHub.

 [Project Milestone 1](https://github.com/orgs/warriorhub/projects/1)